 The mountain shelter building at first photo deserves special attention.
 The plan of the building is based on a square, and the room on the first floor offers views of the four sides of the world.

 The trail map is here.
-The length of the route is 4.4 km, total ascent is 391 m, the number of steps is 9000+.
+The length of the route is 4.4 km, total ascent is 391 m, my step count was 9000+.
 The photos are marked with GPS coordinates.